-$^{^{1}}$ Of course, one might take the plausibility or implausibility of the macro-level implications discussed here as an implicit test of the common ownership hypothesis.
+2Of course, one might take the plausibility or implausibility of the macro-level implications discussed here as an implicit test of the common ownership hypothesis.

-Herfindal-Hirschman Index (MHHI), measured at the four-digit SIC code level (Gutiérrez and Philippon, 2016; Anton et al., 2016).
-This index requires the user to believe not only in a particular variation of the profit weights studied here, but also that symmetric Cournot pricing is the relevant strategic game.
-Its use has been a source of controversy in the common ownership literature for two reasons, and both are related to the fact that it conflates common ownership incentives with market shares.
-The first is its relationship to the nowdefunct structure-conduct-performance (SCP) literature in industrial organization, and the econometric problems associated with treating functions of market share as independent variables.
+Prior work on aggregate measurement of common ownership has focused on the modified Herfindal-Hirschman Index (MHHI), measured at the four-digit SIC code level (Gutiérrez and Philippon, 2016; Anton et al., 2016).
+The use of the MHHI index has been a source of controversy in the common ownership literature for two reasons, and both are related to the fact that it conflates common ownership incentives with market shares.
+The first is its relationship to the now-defunct structure-conduct-performance (SCP) literature in industrial organization, and the econometric problems associated with treating functions of market share as independent variables.
 We discuss and explore this concern in a companion piece (Backus et al., 2018b).
 But second, the computation of market shares introduces a market definition problem, as well as a number of other measurement problems that are likely to bias any measure of time trends.
 For instance, foreign firms, like private firms, are unobserved in the Securities and Exchange Commission (SEC) data used to construct such indices, but are growing in U.S. market share during this period of rising trade flows.
+Finally, our profit weight measure is the input into the calculation of MHHI, which conflates this with market shares of firms.
+Economically meaningful interpretation of MHHI requires the researcher to believe not only in everything that we require, but also the restrictive framework of symmetric Cournot.
 Therefore we advocate a focus on the primitive of the common ownership hypothesis: the implied profit weights that arise in the firm's optimization problem.

-Our focus on the primitive element of the common ownership problem, the profit weights, affords us an opportunity to look more closely into the sources of the growth of common ownership incentives.
-In the time series, we show that this is driven not by the rise of BlackRock and Vanguard, which have earned outsized mention in the literature, but instead an older trend in increasing diversification of institutional portfolios that we trace back as far as 1980.
+Our focus on the profit weights affords us an opportunity to look more closely into the sources of the growth of common ownership incentives.
+In the time series, we show that this is driven not by the rise of the largest players (Blackrock, Vanguard, and State Street), which have earned outsized mention in the literature, but instead an older trend of increasing diversification among institutional portfolios that we trace back as far as 1980.
+In other words, these firms are simply the most recent torchbearers of a trend that predates them.
 In the cross section, however, the story is rather different.
-Both in the theory and the empirics, we show that the common ownership profit weights are strongly positively correlated with the proportion of shares held by retail investors, which has been declining since 1980.
+Both in the theory and the empirics, we show that the common ownership profit weights are strongly positively correlated with the proportion of shares held by non-institutional (i.e. retail) investors, which has been declining since 1980.